Full Metal Casting FAQ Guide

 Using a very thin long pointed conical diamond thorn (long needle), carefully remove the contact, place the thorn on the prepared tooth (to prevent any damage to adjacent teeth), move the thorn up and down, the contact will is opened.
 Once the contact is opened, a round-ended tapered bur is used to plan the wall while creating a chamfer finish line.
 Safety side discs can also be used for proximal reduction to prevent any damage to adjacent teeth.
 Placing matrix strips on adjacent teeth can also help.

 After preparation of the occlusal and axial surfaces, smooth all surfaces to remove sharp lines and corners, which are areas of stress concentration.

 Finally, a socket is placed on the buccal surface of the lower molars and the palatal surface of the upper molars.
 The advantages of placing seat grooves are:

-7 is shown.
-What colour is the fully cast noble metal crown?
+7 What colour is the fully cast noble metal crown?

 Each gold alloy meets ADA specifications for “Noble Gold” or “Noble Gold” and displays beautiful, rich colors.
 Noble-Cast products are ideal for crown or three-unit bridges.